 The tree’s interior nodes

-True if object is an async mutable tree
+True if object is a map

-True if object is an async tree
+True if object is a read-only map

 True if object is traversable

-Render the object in JSON format
+Render the tree in JSON format

-The keys of the tree
+The keys of the map

-Map values and reduce them
+Map the keys and/or values in a tree and reduce them

 Return the source tree with only the keys in the mask